 As we live in times when most people spend their leisure time watching serials or listening to podcasts, we want to go against this stream by organizing (online) gatherings called

-General principle re. regularity: ERL STROKES take place once a monthly basis on every 4th THURSDAY of the month at 4 PM (CET).
+General regularity : ERL STROKES take place on a monthly basis on every 4th THURSDAY of the month at 4.00 PM (CET).
+Each month we choose a different THEME.

-Forthcoming gathering: TO BE ANNOUNCED ONCE IT IS POSSIBLE AND APPROPRIATE AGAIN (duration: 4 mins x number of “stroke-tellers”; we expect roughly 15 contributors, so the gathering should take only about 1 hour then)
+Forthcoming gathering: 26 OCTOBER 2023 “BRAIN & INTELLECT” (duration: 4 mins x number of “stroke-tellers”; we expect roughly 15 contributors, so the gathering should take only about 1 hour then)

 The aim: to exchange 2-minute “strokes” between nations, professions, races, or ages, and in this way foster interpersonal communication and good (but nearly forgotten) old practices of telling: